cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 ### Mutable References

-We can achieve the behavior we want in Listing 4-4 by using a _mutable reference_ instead of a snapshot.
+We can achieve the behavior we want in Listing {{#ref modify-snapshot}} by using a _mutable reference_ instead of a snapshot.
 Mutable references are actually mutable values passed to a function that are implicitly returned at the end of the function, returning ownership to the calling context.
 By doing so, they allow you to mutate the value passed while keeping ownership of it by returning it automatically at the end of the execution.
 In Cairo, a parameter can be passed as _mutable reference_ using the `ref` modifier.

 > **Note**: In Cairo, a parameter can only be passed as _mutable reference_ using the `ref` modifier if the variable is declared as mutable with `mut`.